SolarKnightsRacing/SKR-Core/Administration/Meetings/2025-01-24-Chapter-Minutes.md

 	* Goals:
 		* At Solar Knights Racing, we strive to give students the chance to apply their skills and knowledge to a prominent challenge in long distance endurance racing in –solar powered vehicles.
 We allow students of all degrees, classes, and experience to participate in building UCF’s first competitive solar-powered electric endurance race car.
 This will give the participating students real world, hands-on engineering experience that will help propel them into their future careers.
 	* Personal Semester Goals:
-	* See the instagram and discord pop off
+	* See the Instagram and discord pop off
 	* Get sponsored by a company
 	* Begin fundraising
 	* Become 501.c3 Non-profit